allero-io/allero/README.md

 allero validate
 ```

-After you set the token you can clear the token or choose to ignore it and validate your pipelines with all the rules as default.
+Even though your token is configured you can choose to ignore it and validates your pipelines with all the rules as default.
+It is not recommended but you can clear the token as well.

 ```bash
 # Run allero validate without using your configured token
 allero validate --ignore-token